MFRealG/binance-speedtest/README.md

 - If your server's located in the AWS Asia Pacific (Tokyo ap-northeast-1) zone you won't get the ping results from Futures API likely.

-## OPTION 1 - Installation and Run in your home directory (as a binary) - RECOMMENDED:
+## Option 1 - Recommended
+Installation and Run in your home directory (as a binary):

 To install and run the script automatically, use the following command: